European enclaves in North Africa before 1830: Italian and Sicilian possessions

 Around the year 1000, small colonies of merchants began to appear in North Africa from the Republic of Amalfi and the Republic of Pisa.
 In 1133, Pisa negotiated a commercial treaty with the Almoravids, as did Genoa some five years later.
 As Almoravid power weakened, the Maritime Republics grew bolder and Pisa attempted to seize the Balearic Islands in 1114 In 1134, just one year after signing a commercial treaty with Béjaïa, Genoa attacked the city before sending a combined fleet with Pisa to seize Annaba in 1136.
 The Pisans themselves raided Tabarka in 1140.
 These Italian initiatives were particularly focused on gaining control of the lucrative coral trade.
 There are records of the coastal area of Marsacares (today El Kala) being under the jurisdiction, at various times, of Pisa and later, Genoa.

 The arrival of the Normans in Italy led to the Christian reconquest of Sicily (1061–1091).
 Roger II of Sicily expanded his domains by taking Djerba in 1135.
 There followed the seizure of a number of Tunisian coastal cities, leading to the formation of a short-lived entity that is sometimes known as the Norman Kingdom of Africa.

 After the evacuation of Mahdia in 1160, the Normans ceased to control any places on the North African coast.
-In 1284 the new Aragonese ruler of Sicily, Frederick III, invaded Djerba once again and held it until 1333.
+In 1284 the new Aragonese ruler of Sicily,Peter III, invaded Djerba once again and held it until 1333.
 It was retaken for Sicily by Manfredi Chiaramonte, who became lord of the island, and also seized the Kerkennah Islands.
 The Sicilian garrison abandoned the island in 1392, the year after Chiaramonte died.

 After this, the only Italian possessions in North Africa belonged to Genoa, which held Jijel (Algeria) as well as Tabarka (Tunisia), retaining the latter from 1540 to 1742.